‘Tom Clancy’s The Division’: Reddit User Spots Midtown West Clinic Mission, New Faction Likely In 1.6? State Of The Game Update [Rumors]

 “Clinic off the grid and non-operational.
 Staff evacuated to nearby JTF facilities.
 Bratva presence reported in the area, suspected infiltration of clinic.
 District medical support at risk.
 No current JTF presence.”

 The Division did have a “State of the Game” update recently regarding this discovery.
-Apparently Massive is aware of it as Reddit user JokerUnique gave clarification.
+Apparently, Massive is aware of it as Reddit user JokerUnique gave clarification.

 “Following the maintenance this week, we saw several reports of a new mission appearing on the map.
 We want to clarify that this is not intended or some kind of teaser.”